1

 • Use reasonably available control technology to reduce air pollution if in a cumulatively impacted community.

 The Air Pollution Control Division held several meetings in late 2022 as part of the rulemaking process.
-Feedback from these meetings helped inform the division’s disproportionately impacted community permitting rule proposal.
-The rulemaking process is complete as of May 2023.
+Feedback from these meetings helped inform the division’s disproportionately impacted community permitting rule proposal in 2023.

 Thursday, Dec.
 19, 2022.